rino-cs50/Sample_Repo/readme.txt

-This is a sample
+This is a Beta Testing.
-This is the second sample
+Please Ignore the message you will see on this readme.txt.
-This is the third sample.
+Thank you for your cooperation.